tliron/kplug/README.md

 but may also include other status, which may go into the base `DatabaseTable` custom resource or any of its references.
 In this case, let's say that reconciliation was successful and that we want to add metrics about the current number of partitions of the table and their use.
-These will be associated with the `DatabaseTablePostgreSql` resource.
+These will be associated with the `PostgreSqlDatabaseTable` resource.
 The operator will use that return value to update the resources accordingly.

 FAQ